 The Technology Technician I performs skilled repair and maintenance of all technology- related equipment as well as technical support for all technology-related systems.
 Employee provides technical support to users including, but not limited to, technical advice on equipment setup and operation, general troubleshooting, and software installation.
-Employee typically works in a centralized microcomputer environment; however, positions may be located in other environments.
+Employee typically works in a centralized microcomputer environment or in a school.
 Employee reads and interprets schematics, wiring diagrams, and repair manuals to provide required technical support.

 Repairs, maintains, and upgrades technology-related equipment.

 Reads and interprets schematics, wiring diagrams, and manuals.